Regularity of velocity averages in kinetic equations with heterogeneity: The regularity estimate

-Before proceeding, let us briefly highlight what can be immediately simplified when $p \geq 2$.
-In this case, $h \in L^2_{\loc}(\R^{D+m})$, so the truncation functions $T_{l_j}$ and $T^{l_j}$ (as defined in \eqref{eq:Tl-def}) are no longer required.
-Consequently, in $R_1$, we simply have $h$ instead of $T_{l_j}(h)$, and $R_2$ vanishes entirely.
-As a result, the fourth line in \eqref{eq:param-ineq} is eliminated, and we set $\sigma = 0$, while all other terms remain unchanged.
-Since this new problem of determining the appropriate parameters is simpler than the original one, we will only discuss the general one given by \eqref{eq:param-ineq} for $p < 2$.
+Before proceeding, let us briefly note the simplifications that occur when $p\ge 2$.
+In this case, $h\in L^2_{\loc}(\R^{D+m})$, so the truncation functions $T_{l_j}$ and $T^{l_j}$ (see \eqref{eq:Tl-def}) are no longer needed.
+Consequently, in $R_1$ we simply have $h$ in place of $T_{l_j}(h)$, while $R_2$ vanishes entirely.
+As a result, the fourth line in \eqref{eq:param-ineq} is removed, and we set $\sigma=0$, with all other terms unchanged.
+Thus, for $p\ge 2$, \eqref{eq:param-maxmin} reduces to